hossnys/0-orchestrator/docs/setup/README.md

 To have statistics monitoring, you need to have an InfluxDB and Grafana running on any of the nodes.
 And you need to run the [0-stats-collector](https://github.com/zero-os/0-statscollector) on all the nodes you want to monitor.

-The [0-stats-collector](https://github.com/zero-os/0-statscollector) reads the statistics from 0-core and dumps them in InfluxDB, fron which Grafana can visualize the data.
+The [Zero-OS Stats Collector](https://github.com/zero-os/0-statscollector) reads the statistics from 0-core and dumps them in InfluxDB, fron which Grafana can visualize the data.

 The fastest way to achieve this is to install the [statsdb](https://github.com/zero-os/0-orchestrator/tree/master/templates/statsdb) AYS service on any of the nodes.
 This service will install both InfluxDB and Grafana.
-Once installed, it will iterate all nodes and install the 0-stat-collector on them.
+Once installed, it will iterate over all nodes and install the [Zero-OS Stats Collector](https://github.com/zero-os/0-statscollector) on them.

 Example of the statsdb blueprint:
 ```yaml